 6.4.3 Screening

 Clinical research coordinators will screen patient participants either as they arrive to the emergency department or using emergency department registers.
 Once the patient is admitted, they will approach eligible patients or their representatives to provide study information and obtain informed consent for follow up.
 They will also inform patients that they can opt out of in-hospital data collection.
 Patients who are transferred before they have had an opportunity to consent will be contacted by phone.
-Phone numbers will be extracted from the emergency department registers.
+Phone numbers will be extracted from the emergency department registers, and will be securely held only by the clinical research coordinators at each sites.

 6.4.4 Withdrawal criteria